Vasilios Daniil

-Vasilios Daniil (Βασίλειος Δανιήλ; born 3 August 1938) is a Greek football manager of national reputation.
+Vasilios Daniil (Βασίλειος Δανιήλ; 3 August 1938 – 4 March 2026) was a Greek professional football manager.

-He managed Kavala, Kastoria, Apollon Kalamarias, Panathinaikos, Olympiacos Volos, Skoda Xanthi, Paniliakos and Greece.
+Daniil managed Kavala, Kastoria, Apollon Kalamarias, Panathinaikos, Olympiacos Volos, Skoda Xanthi, Paniliakos and Greece.

+Managerial career

-As coach of Panathinaikos, he led his team to Uefa Cup quarter finals in 1987 - 1988 and he won the double in 1991.
+As coach of Panathinaikos (in three different spells), he led the team to UEFA Cup quarter finals in 1987–1988 and he won the double in 1991.

-Greece

-He served as head coach of Greece from 1999 - 2001.
-He made his official debut as the coach of Greece on 31 March 1999 in an away match against Latvia (0-0), for the Euro 2000 qualifiers.
-During his time coaching the national team, Daniil had 14 wins, 8 loses and 8 draws.
+Daniil served as head coach of Greece from 1999 to 2001.
+He made his official debut as the coach of Greece on 31 March 1999 in an away match against Latvia (0–0), for the Euro 2000 qualifiers.
+During his time coaching the national team, Daniil had 14 wins, 8 losses and 8 draws.
 He faced difficulties in staffing the team, as during that period three AEK players, Demis Nikolaidis, Michalis Kasapis and Ilias Atmatsidis, whom Daniil was considering as starters, abstained from the national team as a protest against the refereeing in the Greek league.

+Death

+On 4 March 2026, it was announced that he had died in Kavala, at the age of 87.